 Economically, we are living in very interesting times, with the record books being rewritten on an almost daily basis: the lowest UK interest rates ever, the largest recorded total for government debt and the US stock market at record levels.

-UK employment has never been higher, but the quality of many of the new jobs created is a matter of fierce debate.
+UK employment is low, but the quality of many of the new jobs created is a matter of fierce debate with zero hour contacts and low wages to site a few problems.
 The recession officially ended in 2009, but try telling that to the millions of families whose living standards have been declining for the best part of a decade.
 It’s a confusing, and therefore fascinating, picture.
 Studying A Level Economics might just help you make some sense of it all.
 As a future worker, consumer and voter that might just be rather useful.

 Whilst Economics attempts to analyse the major (macro) trends discussed above, it also offers an insight into effects that are seen on a smaller (micro) scale: How do we explain changes in house prices?
 Why are so many pubs closing down?
 Why have sales of pizza increased so much in recent years?
 By its very nature Economics is very wide-ranging in scope: it would be much quicker to compile a list of topics without an economic aspect!

 The key principles of supply and demand determine the price of everything that is traded, from a loaf of bread to a premiership footballer.
 But these forces don’t always allocate resources efficiently.
 Translation: leave things to the “free market” and we get excessive carbon dioxide emissions and alcohol consumption but not enough healthcare and education.
 So the government has to get involved, but how?
 And might “government failure” be worse than “market failure”?

 The UK Economy – Performance and Policies